-- (a) Statute of limitations -a specified length of time after which no cause of action or right to sue exists. - (b) Guardian ad litem-a guardian appointed by a Court to prosecute or defend for a minor or incompetent in any suit to which the minor or incompetent in any way be a party. - (c) Minor-a person who is under the age of eighteen (18) years. - (d) Incompetent-a person who is insane, an imbecile, or feebleminded, or is not mentally able to mange his own affairs. - (e) Pleadings-written allegations of what is affirmed on one side or denied on the other, disclosing to the Court and the contending parties the substance of the matter in dispute between the parties. - (f) Judgment-the official and final decision of a Court upon the respective rights and claims of the parties to an action or suit therein litigated and submitted to its determination.
-It shall be synonymous with "decree". - (g) Parties-the persons who take part in the performance of any act, or who are directly interested in any affair, contract, or conveyance, or who are actively concerned in the prosecution and defense of any legal proceeding. - (h) Person-natural persons, partnerships, associations, and corporations. - (i) Police officer-shall include all Tribal Police, Bureau of Indian Affairs Police, duly appointed deputy policemen, and police officers qualified in other jurisdictions who have been deputized as Tribal or Federal officers. - (j) Gender-words used in the masculine gender include the feminine and neuter.
+- (a) Statute of limitations -a specified length of time after which no cause of action or right to sue exists. - (b) Guardian ad litem-a guardian appointed by a Court to prosecute or defend for a minor or incompetent in any suit to which the minor or incompetent in any way be a party.
+"GAL" shall mean the GAL as defined under Title II. - (c) Minor-a person who is under the age of eighteen (18) years. - (d) Incompetent a person adjudged by a court of record to be substantially incapable of managing his own affairs or who lacks sufficient understanding or capacity to make or communicate informed decisions by reason of infirmities of aging,

-- (k) Number-words used in the singular include the plural, and the plural the singular, except where a contrary intention plainly appears. - (l) Tense-words used in the present tense include the future as well as the present unless the contrary intention plainly appears. - (m) Records-any designated documents, papers, books, accounts, letters, photographs, objects or tangible things which constitute, point to or contain evidence on any matter involved in an action.
+- developmental disabilities, serious mental illness, chronic use of drugs, chronic intoxication, or other like incapacities. - (e) Pleadings-written allegations of what is affirmed on one side or denied on the other, disclosing to the Court and the contending parties the substance of the matter in dispute between the parties. - (f) Judgment-the official and final decision of a Court upon the respective rights and claims of the parties to an action or suit therein litigated and submitted to its determination.
+It shall be synonymous with "decree". - (g) Parties-the persons who take part in the performance of any act, or who are directly interested in any affair, contract, or conveyance, or who are actively concerned in the prosecution and defense of any legal proceeding. - (h) Person-natural persons, partnerships, associations, and corporations. - (i) Police officer-shall include all Tribal Police, Bureau of Indian Affairs Police, duly appointed deputy policemen, and police officers qualified in other jurisdictions who have been deputized as Tribal or Federal officers. - (j) Gender-words used in the masculine gender include the feminine and neuter. - (k) Number-words used in the singular include the plural, and the plural the singular, except where a contrary intention plainly appears. - (l) Tense-words used in the present tense include the future as well as the present unless the contrary intention plainly appears. - (m) Records-any designated documents, papers, books, accounts, letters, photographs, objects or tangible things which constitute, point to or contain evidence on any matter involved in an action.